Transferring your LGPS benefits to another pension scheme

 What will happen if I wish to transfer my LGPS benefits to another pension scheme?

 If you are joining another pension arrangement, you may wish to consider transferring your LGPS benefits to it.
 This may even be to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.
 You cannot transfer your benefits (other than AVCs) if you leave less than one year before your Normal Pension Age.

-An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age or, if later, within 6 months of leaving.
+An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age.
 If you transfer your LGPS benefits and you have paid Additional Voluntary Contributions (AVCs) arranged through the LGPS (in-house AVCs), you must also transfer your AVC fund.

 Is 'Freedom and Choice' available from the LGPS at age 55?

 Reforms offering greater flexibility, 'Freedom and Choice', in the way that individuals aged 55 and over can access their defined contribution (DC) pensions became effective on 6 April 2015.

 As the Local Government Pension Scheme (LGPS) is a public sector defined benefit (DB) scheme, 'freedom and choice' does not apply to it.

 However, members do have the right to transfer their pension rights out of the LGPS to a DC arrangement offering 'flexible benefits'.

 Any decision to transfer your benefits out of the LGPS requires careful consideration and should only occur after taking independent financial advice.
 Transferring to a DC Scheme offering ‘flexible benefits’ could lead to you losing guaranteed, valuable, index-linked pension benefits which in the case of your annual pension is payable for life.